oconpa/hugoHosting/content/intro/_index.md

 2. **Lambda (Backend)**
    - The backbone to the website where all the logic for the sites happens.
-   - Its made of of five routes (each will be explained further in depth later in the workshop) providing functionality to the app.
+   - It’s made of five routes (each will be explained further in depth later in the workshop) providing functionality to the app.

 3. **API Gateway**
    - API Gateway acts as the 'front door' to the backend.